Consistent monitoring of quantum fluctuations: Abstract

 \section{Abstract}

-Recent works on the decoherent histories formalism suggested that macroscopic quantities (extensive sums of local observables) in quantum many-body systems can be consistently monitored: The existence of past measurements does not alter future outcome distribution.
-Here, we show that fluctuations of macroscopic quantities cannot be consistently monitored in general, in contrast to their intensive mean value.
+Recent works on the decoherent histories formalism suggested that slow-evolving macroscopic quantities (extensive sums of local observables) in quantum many-body systems can be consistently monitored: The existence of past measurements does not alter future outcome distribution.
+Here, for Gaussian weak measurements, we show that fluctuations of macroscopic quantities cannot be consistently monitored in general, in contrast to their intensive mean value.
 Exceptions include fluctuations at infinite temperature, at critical points, and in semiclassical systems.
 We analytically quantify non-consistency in terms of susceptibility, and obtain related results on entropy growth under noisy unitary.

-Macroscopic quantities, such as total energy, particle number and magnetization, fluctuate around their mean values in thermodynamic systems.
+\textit{Introduction}.-- Macroscopic quantities, such as total energy, particle number and magnetization, fluctuate around their mean values in thermodynamic systems.
 Characterizing these fluctuations has been a central theme of statistical mechanics since Einstein's theory of Brownian motion~\cite{einstein-1906}.
 Seminal works by Onsager and Machlup~\cite{onsager31,onsager31-2,onsager-machlup,onsager-machlup2} described Gaussian fluctuations around thermal equilibrium as a stochastic process.
 The macroscopic fluctuation theory~\cite{mft-prl,mft-phystat,mft-review} provides the statistical law of fluctuations (including rare events) in weakly driven diffusive systems in terms of a variational principle; see Refs~\cite{kld-kpz,bettelheim-kmp,mallick-mft,grabsch-sfd} for recent advances.
 General laws of fluctuations~\cite{crooks-99,gallavotti-cohen,gallavoti-cohen-long,Jarzynski} are cornerstones of modern statistical physics.

 In classical systems, time-dependent fluctuations can be passively monitored~\cite{single-file-diffusion-ob,rna-crooks}.
 What about quantum systems~\cite{Bernard_2021}?
 Of course, quantum systems have fluctuations; they can also be continuously monitored~\cite{Wiseman_Milburn_2009}.
 The question is whether one may in principle probe the statistical law of the fluctuations \textit{consistently}, that is, without disturbing it~\cite{strasberg-scipost}.
-A textbook example of non-consistency is the double-slit experiment, where the interference pattern is disturbed by the existence of an earlier measurement, that of through which slit the electron went.
+A textbook example of non-consistency is the double-slit experiment, where the interference pattern is disturbed by the existence of an earlier measurement, that is, if one detects through which slit the electron passes.